mihaildono/padawan-project/youngling/introduction.md

 ## Functions
 Functions are a collection of code that we want to reuse.

+When we watch TV, we do not build the TV each time before watching something, we reuse the same package(TV box) each time.

 To define a function:

 1. `const <funcName> = (<param1>, <param2>) => { return <result> }`